fah-kasidit/esp_weather_to_thingsboard/README.md

 ### Configure thingsboard

-Before we config, we need to know access token of `Thingsboard`.
+Before we config code, we need to create device on `Thingsboard`.

-1. Go to Thingsboard device.
+1. Go to Thingsboard.
+2. Click `Entities`->`Device`.
+3. Create new device.
-2. Click on `Copy access token`.
+4. Click on `Copy access token`.

+Then we will config the code.

 ```cpp
 const char *mqtt_server = "{Your_thingsboard_server}";